fisadev/zombsole/README.rst

 your ``self.life`` or ``self.position``.

-If you like a programming challenge, use all that and create an army of coordinated zombies that write your player's name in the map moving boxes :)
+If you like a programming challenge, use all that and create an army of coordinated zombies that write your player's name in the map by moving boxes :)

 And finally, the game features an advanced isolation mechanism based on `Docker <http://docker.io>`_, which you could use to effectively forbade any of those hacks in the scenario of some public competence